 1. Are you looking for company/companionship?
 2. What time do you generally wake up in the morning?
 3. What time to you generally go to bed at night?
 4. How often do you drink? ☐Never ☐Rarely ☐Socially ☐Weekends ☐Nightly ☐Daily 5.
 How often do you have visitors? □ Days only □ Often □ Overnight □ Seldom 6.
 How often do you have children visit? □Always □Sometimes □Never 7.
-How often do you watch television? □Never □Rarely □Sometimes □Daily □Evenings 8.
-How strict are your housekeeping standards? □ Neatness only □ Some clutter □Does not matter 9.
+How often do you watch television? $\square$ Never $\square$ Rarely $\square$ Sometimes $\square$ Daily $\square$ Evenings 8.
+How strict are your housekeeping standards? □Neatness only □Some clutter □Does not matter 9.
 What is your definition of "clean"?
-10. How often do you use the kitchen? ☐Heavily ☐Moderately ☐Seldom ☐Never 11.
+10. How often do you use the kitchen? $\square$ Heavily $\square$ Moderately $\square$ Seldom $\square$ Never 11.
 Do you have any important food needs or allergies?
 12. What type of food do you usually eat?
-13. Would you be interested in sharing any food items or cooking together occasionally?
-14. What types of activities do you prefer? □Indoor □Outdoor 15.
-How would you describe your activity level? □At home most of the time □On the go □Some of each 16.
+13. .
+Would you be interested in sharing any food items or cooking together occasionally?
+14. .
+What types of activities do you prefer?
+15. i.
+How would you describe your activity level? □At home most of the time □On the go □Some of eac 16.
 How much stuff do you have?
 17. How much space do you need?
 18. Do you have your own television, stereo, music player?
 Do you ever play loud music?
 19. What is your tolerance for noise?
+Sensitivity to scents?
 20. Are you generally sociable and friendly?
 21. How long do you expect to need/want to live in the home?
 22. Are you willing to share: □Laundry machines □Kitchen and utensils □Telephone □Other living space □Internet/computer 23.
 Do you have any health issues or considerations I should know about?